PWN at 20: Location, Location, Location

 While we had a women-only space, women still had to go through the front of the building to get to us.
 The stigma of HIV carried over into relationships that already had elements of violence, and the combination could be brutal.
 More than once women asked us to accompany them out a back exit so they could get away from their partner who was pacing in the hall, having just threatened to beat her up.
 Staff also received threats for their role in helping women.

 Situations like these led us to consider whether 1107 was a logical long-term home for us.
 It was good to connect with other organizations in our advocacy work for members, but was it right for the individuals seeking our services?
-Over the course of a year we considered the pros and cons of the building: a place where women could see us when they went to complementary services at other organizations, or their partners did.
+Over the course of a year we considered the pros and cons of the building.
+It was a place where women could see us when they went to complementary services at other organizations or their partners did.
 We were easily identifiable in the building.
-But these issues worked against women as well.
+But these facets worked against women as well.

 Leaving Home of “The AIDS Building”

 At various times we’ve been criticized by some at community organizations as being too “uptown.”
 They say that we should be in the heart of the Downtown Eastside (DTES).
 But our members disagree.
-The women that do go in and out of the DTES say they’re glad we’re not there, because when they’re trying to stay clean, they don’t want to be in the trigger-zone.
+The women that do go in and out of the DTES say they’re glad we’re not there, because when they’re trying to stay clean, they don’t want to be in the trigger zone.
 When they’re focussing on staying healthy, connecting with us helps.
 And even when they are using, they appreciate the break from the DTES and feel welcome at PWN.
-Women using our services come from many different life experiences, and backgrounds, and the Downtown Eastside isn’t a place where everyone would go for services.
+Women using our services come from many different life experiences and backgrounds, and the DTES isn’t a place where everyone would go for services.